 If you want to over-ride this behavior, you can use the .W or .N width specifier to ensure a particular instruction size.
-The assembler will fault if it cannot generate an instruction with the specified width.
+The assembler faults if it cannot generate an instruction with the specified width.

 The .W specifier is ignored when assembling to ARM code, so you can safely use this specifier in code that might assemble to either ARM or Thumb code.
-However, the .N specifier will be faulted when assembling to ARM code.
+However, the .N specifier is faulted when assembling to ARM code.

-• Thumb code size diagnostics on page 7-18.
+Thumb code size diagnostics on page 7-18.

-• Instruction width specifiers on page 3-8.
+• Instruction width specifiers on page 3-9.